Gruodis/how-to-run-laravel-project/README.md

     - ```bash
       mysql --version
       ```

+- #### Ensure that the server is running using the systemctl start command:
+    - ```bash
+      sudo systemctl start mysql.service
+      ```

 <br />
 <hr />
 <br />

-## Set root psw for MySQL
+## Configuring MySQL
 - #### Step 1:
-   - change the authentication parameters to do so just run this command first.
+   - First, open up the MySQL prompt:
       - ```bash
         sudo mysql
         ```
 - #### Step 2:
-   - Then run This ALTER Query to change the authentication parameters.
+   - Then run the following ALTER USER command to change the root user’s authentication method to one that uses a password.
+The following example changes the authentication method to mysql_native_password:
       - ```bash
-        sudo mysql
+        ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'mynewpassword';
         ```
 - #### Step 3:
-   - Then run This ALTER Query to change the authentication parameters.
+   - After making this change, exit the MySQL prompt:
       - ```bash
-        ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password by 'mynewpassword';
+        exit
         ```

 #### If you get this ERROR after step above